-Vancouver was closer to home and if people were going away for school, thats where they went.
-Being fresh out of high school it was hard to understand that the friends I had then wont be there forever, and I shouldn’t base my choices off what everyone else was doing.
-I decided to take a year off and to take the time to work, travel, and figure out where I wanted my life to go.
+Vancouver was closer to home and if people were going away for school, that’s where they went.
+Being fresh out of high school it was hard to understand the friends I had then wont be the friends i’d have forever and I shouldn’t base my choices off what everyone else was doing.
+I decided to take a year off and to take that time to work, travel, and figure out where I wanted my life to go.

 I applied early into the program, thought I killed the interview, but was waitlisted again.
 I wasn’t going to take anymore time off so I started looking into other options.
-I knew I wanted to go into broadcast journalism and there was limited options that had what I was looking for.
-I realized then I didn’t have to be stuck in Calgary anymore, and this could be my chance to finally move to Toronto.
+I knew I wanted to go into broadcast journalism, but there was limited options that had what I was looking for.
+I realized then I didn’t have to be stuck in Calgary anymore and this could be my chance to finally move to Toronto.

 I stumbled across the Humber College site and saw they had a program that offered almost exactly what I wanted.
 I applied to Humber, Sheridan and for safe measures applied to the Mount Royal journalism program.
 Humber was the first to get back to me and although I got accepted into Sheridan as well, I knew Humber was the right choice.